andresgalante/andresgalante.github.io/_posts/2015-08-12-migrate-patternfly.markdown

 {% endhighlight %}

 ## Dependency Upgrades
-We've upgraded most of our dependencies, you can see the [complete list on the release](https://github.com/patternfly/patternfly/releases/tag/v2.0.0).
+We've upgraded most of our dependencies.
+You can see the [complete list on the release](https://github.com/patternfly/patternfly/releases/tag/v2.0.0).
 If you need a version other than what is checked into patternfly/components, you'll have to pull it yourself.

 ## Changes on LESS